Try out popular cookbook creator Maida Heatter’s Chocolate Mousse Torte recipe

 Maida Heatter made her chocolate mousse torte 20 times before she deemed it appropriate to be posted in The New York Times in May 1972.

-The Times published numerous Heatter’s recipes, including the East 62nd Street lemon cake, a tender lemon Bundt cake; her 86-proof chocolate cake, a rich chocolate cake infused with bourbon; and her chocolate cheesecake brownies.
+The Times published numerous of Heatter’s recipes, including the East 62nd Street lemon cake, a tender lemon Bundt cake; her 86-proof chocolate cake, a rich chocolate cake infused with bourbon; and her chocolate cheesecake brownies.
 But none ever handed the torte.

-The torte — “a chunk of ingenuity with chocolate,” as Raymond A. Sokolov wrote in The Times in 1973 — is many of the 100 or so fastidiously tested, and exquisitely precise recipes in “Happiness Is Baking.”
+The torte — “a chunk of ingenuity with chocolate,” as Raymond A. Sokolov wrote in The Times in 1973 — is many of the 100 or so fastidiously tested and exquisitely precise recipes in “Happiness Is Baking.”
 Developed with the aid of Heatter, a self-professed” chocolate nut,” it’s miles the apex of chocolate desserts: simply wealthy enough, doubly chocolaty, and a dream to make in case you follow Heatter’s specific commands to the letter.

 Maida Heatter’s Chocolate Mousse Torte